Soviet snipers: Rifles

-The three most common sniper rifles employed by the Soviet Union were the Mosin–Nagant, the Tokarev SVT-40, and later in 1963, the SVD, the first purpose built designated marksmen's rifle.
+The three most common sniper rifles employed by the Soviet Union were the Mosin–Nagant, the Tokarev SVT-40, and later in 1963, the SVD, the first purpose-built designated marksmen's rifle.

 The sniper version of the Mosin–Nagant rifle was used before, during, and after World War II.
 It used the standard bolt action 1891/30 infantry rifle as a platform, though rifles destined for conversion were hand-selected for quality and accuracy.
 Four-power scopes were added, and came in two versions.
 The PE scope was a copy of a German Zeiss scope, manufactured by Emil Busch AG.
 The PEM model was later introduced as a more reliable, easier to produce scope.
 The second version of the Mosin–Nagant sniper rifle with PU optical sight, began production late in 1942.
 This rifle included a simpler scope design, which was incorporated from the short-lived SVT-40, and was far easier to mass-produce.
 To this day, it remains the most widely produced and longest serving sniper rifle in the world, and remained the Soviet Union's main sniper rifle until it was superseded in 1962 by the semi-automatic SVD Dragunov rifle.

 The SVD (Снайперская винтовка Драгунова) was officially adopted by the Soviet Armed Forces in 1963, though issued as early as 1958.
 The SVD was the Soviet Union's answer to requests for an updated sniper weapon.
 The rifle retained the use of the same 7.62×54mmR ammunition, but is a semi-automatic gas-operated rifle with a detachable 10-round box-style magazine.
 The SVD continues to be the standard sniper rifle of several countries, including those of former Warsaw Pact countries now NATO members.

-Later, the VSS Vintorez was adopted by Soviet Spetsnaz troops in response to urban fighting during the Chechen conflicts.
+In 1989, the VSS Vintorez was adopted by Soviet Spetsnaz troops.